 "Your past behavior is the best predictor of your future performance."
 Use the STAR acronym to answer these sometimes tricky questions.

-- Being nervous is normal, but practice does help!
+- Being nervous is normal

 - How should you dress?